 But as I have researched it, interviewed people who resisted it and dug through the archives of peace campaigns, I have discovered that it is an outright denial of the evidence to say that almost everyone supported the Falklands War.
 Wherever there is war, there will be resistance.

-My new book is called The Peace Protesters: A history of modern-day war resistance.
+My new book is called The Peace Protestors: A history of modern-day war resistance.
 It will be published by Pen & Sword on 30th May 2022.
 It can be pre-ordered now, with a £5 discount.